 In Georgia, you have two years after the time of the incident to file a claim.
 If you do not file within two years, you may lose your right to receive compensation for the accident.

-If you or a loved one suffered a personal injury in Atlanta, you deserve compensation.
+If you or a loved one suffered an injury in Atlanta, you deserve compensation.
 ChancoSchiffer P.C. can provide you with determined representation.
 We offer quality, personal legal service.
 Contact ChancoSchiffer P.C. for experienced and dedicated legal assistance in your injury claim.